Andereoo/TkinterWeb/README.md

 Some of TkinterWeb's uses include:
 * Displaying websites, feeds, help files, and other styled HTML
 * Displaying images, including SVG images
+* Creating a rich text or HTML editor
 * Designing apps using HTML templates
 * Creating prettier apps, with rounded buttons and more!